CadQuery/cadquery/doc/free-func.rst

     edge3 = circle(r).moved(z=1.5*dh)

-Those edges are used to crate the side faces of the final solid using :meth:`~cadquery.occ_impl.shapes.loft`.
+Those edges are used to create the side faces of the final solid using :meth:`~cadquery.occ_impl.shapes.loft`.

 .. code-block:: python